 I shoot with a Nikon D750 and while I wouldn’t call it lightweight, it can be nimble especially when hooked up to my prime lens.
 Depending on what I am shooting I generally travel with either my 24mm 1.8 and 50mm 1.8 or my 35mm 1.8 and 85mm 1.8.
-My 24/50 combo is my travel/hiking/landscape combo as the 24mm obviously crushes mountains & beautiful river shots, the 50mm covers whatever else beyond that, especially if I am traveling with friends or other people.
+My 24/50 combo is my travel/hiking/landscape combo as the 24mm obviously crushes mountains & beautiful river shots, and the 50mm covers whatever else beyond that, especially if I am traveling with friends or other people.
 My Lake Tahoe article is a perfect example of this setup.

 I use the 35/85 combo for events and portrait/headshot photography, with my bag always partially unzipped resting on my back for quick lens changes.
 I’ll find myself using the 35mm most during events for its ability to get both large and small group shots without needing to move around too much.
-During events the 85mm does eventually come out for smaller groups or single person shots while standing further away, but its mostly used outside of events during small portrait/headshot sessions.
+During events, the 85mm does eventually come out for smaller groups or single-person shots while standing further away, but it’s mostly used outside of events during small portrait/headshot sessions.

 Eventually, I will find the need for a larger backpack-style bag, especially if I venture away from a prime lens to a 70-200mm.
 This lens is definitely on my gear wish list just not right at the top.
 So far with my prime lens and a small need for gear, this smaller shoulder bag is all I need.